liyanasahir/liyanasahir.github.io/_pages/about.md

 Hey, I am Liyana! :)

 I’m a Computer Science & Engineering graduate working in the women in tech space.
-I'm passionate about inclusion - in levelling the playing field for the deliberately marginalized.
+I'm passionate about inclusion - in levelling the playing field for the marginalized.

 I love to read.
 I love to write too, though this wouldn't come as a surprise.
 You can win my heart over with a well made cup of tea.